 A Media Story that Wasn’t

 And now for the rest of the story.
 A physical therapist approached the editor of her local newspaper asking him to do a story featuring her and this wonderful new treatment.
-The editor had never heard of it, but amazingly he had heard of me, and he contacted me with questions.
+The editor had never heard of it, but (amazingly) he had heard of me!
+He contacted me with questions.
 I had never heard of it either, but I did some quick research and told him I couldn’t find much in the way of evidence.
 He told the physical therapist that before he could agree to write about it he needed to see some evidence.
 She submitted 8 items as supporting evidence.
 The editor forwarded them to me for comment.
 I commented, rather impolitely:

 This isn’t supporting evidence.
 It’s bullshit.